RenautMestdagh/wled-dashboard/backend/README.md

 - Validates IP address format
 - Ensures the device is a proper WLED controller
 - Checks for duplicate IP addresses
+- New instances are assigned the next available display order value

 #### Update Instance